 Uncalculated Risks: Threats and Attacks against Human Rights Defenders and the Role of Development Financiers Published: 31 May 2019 Compendium Through 25 case studies, Uncalculated Risks explores the nature of the threats and attacks against defenders in development, and examines the role of development finance institutions (DFIs) in mitigating or exacerbating these risks.

 The Tunisian Truth and Dignity Commission: From a Human Rights to a Political Project Published: 3 April 2019 Analysis The final report of the Tunisian Truth Commission (IVD) was presented to the public on March 31, 2019.
 Yasmin Hajer has followed and researched the process over the years.
 In her contribution, she explains how the coming to terms with the past was appropriated by the various political parties and how they tried to influence it.
-By Yasmine Jamal Hajar
+Yasmine Jamal Hajar

 Climate change and human rights – Can the courts fix it?
 Published: 18 March 2019 Overview Climate litigation is on the rise - in Germany, in Europe and worldwide.
 What role can courts play in the fight against climate change?
 This article shows the link between human rights and climate change, its implications, and introduces some of the cases.
-By Anne Kling
+Anne Kling

 Decriminalizing homosexuality in Kenya Published: 15 February 2019 On the 24th of May 2019, Kenya's High Court will decide whether the sections of the Kenyan penal code that proscribe homosexual activity are unconstitutional.
 The Kenyan National Gay and Lesbian Commission (NGLHRC) has for years been fighting to repeal these laws.
-By Caroline Kioko
+Caroline Kioko

 A feminist peace in Colombia?
 Published: 14 February 2019 Analysis The inclusion of a gender perspective in Colombia's peace agreement: past, present, and future.
-By Catalina Ruiz-Navarro
+Catalina Ruiz-Navarro